ranieuwe/ocr-giftcode/README.md

 - **CSV Import**: Reads player IDs from a `.csv` file.
 Each ID should be on a new line.
 - **Command-Line Interface**: Accepts the `.csv` file path and gift code as arguments.
 - **Error Handling**: Provides clear error messages for missing or invalid inputs.
+- **Retry Logic**: Automatically retries failed requests when the server is busy.
+- **Verbose Logging**: Shows timestamp, player nickname and ID during processing and logs them to a file.
+- **Summary Report**: Provides a summary of successful redemptions, already redeemed codes, and errors at the end.
 - **Rate Limiting**: Adds a delay between requests to avoid triggering rate limits.

 ---